 "I love the variety and the challenge that the job presents.

 "I’ve always been the type of person that wants to help and this role is all about helping.
 I love it!"

 "We live in a diverse community and its therefore vital that the force represents those we serve.

 "It helps us understand different parts of our community and importantly helps us identify with them."

 "I signed up during the pandemic, so literally anything that could have stood in the way did!
 The whole process was laborious, but in all fairness to Essex Police, it was unavoidable.

-"The Business and recruitment team did a great job on onboarding and the trainers worked their socks off – especially under the circumstances!"
+"The Business and recruitment team did a great job and the trainers worked their socks off – especially under the circumstances!"

 "The world is a beautiful place because we’re all different – Difference should be embraced, not feared… perhaps if everyone felt the same, we wouldn’t all face the challenges we sadly do."